dbowden713/OldProjects/RO Item Checker/README.md

 # RO Item Checker
-A small program I wrote to help a developer on a small private server for the MMORPG, Ragnarok Online.
+A small C#-based program I wrote to help a developer on a small private server for the MMORPG, Ragnarok Online.
 Parses a flatfile database of items in the game and returns a list of items with a specific script type (OnUnequip_Script).

 ### Installation
 This is a standalone program.
 Just run!